FRCBS/production_forecasts/README.md

 Currently retired (but might see intermittent development).
 In this notebook we study how to use hospital blood product usage data to create demand predictions.

 **delivery_lab.(R)md**
-Currently under development.
 In this notebook we try weekly and monthly forecasting with delivery data and see how it compares with earlier production forecasts.

 ## Functions